 Fortunately, at about that time, I entered into conversations with a Purdue University dean who was working with local leaders to improve inner city communities in the United States.
 His approach was similar to that which had been recommended to me for promoting peace abroad.
 When we agreed to collaborate on a locally-led peacebuilding initiative, the Purdue Peace Project (PPP) was launched.

 PPP identifies conflict situations in which violence is expected to break out or to escalate.
 It convenes representative groups of local citizens, encourages them to take action, and offers to help.
 The local group decides what actions are most likely to avert violence and then implement their plan.

-PPP has addressed about a dozen potentially violent situations in several countries in West Africa and in El Salvador.
+PPP has addressed eighteen potentially violent situations in several countries in West Africa and in El Salvador.
 The local “peace committees” convened by PPP have enthusiastically and aggressively acted to avert violence in their communities.
 In no case has violence erupted.

 As PPP demonstrated the effectiveness of efforts led by local citizens, I, together with consultant Jessica Berns and others involved in locally-led peacebuilding, successfully promoted the formation of working groups in the Alliance for Peacebuilding and the Peace and Security Funders Group to develop and to promote that approach.
 The concept of relying more on local knowledge in designing and executing programs to prevent the outbreak of violence is gaining traction in the peacebuilding community.
 Clearly, local citizens are willing and able to lead peacebuilding activities in their countries and have an impressive record of preserving peace.